Liar Paradox

 1. History of the Paradox

 Zeno’s Paradoxes were discovered in the 5th century B.C.E., and the Liar Paradox was discovered later in the middle of the 4th century B.C.E.
 Both were discovered in ancient Greece.
-The oldest attribution of the Liar Paradox is to Eubulides of Miletus who included it among a list of seven puzzles.
+The oldest attribution of the Liar Paradox is to Eubulides of Miletus, a contemporary of Socrates, who included it among a list of seven puzzles.
 He said, “A man says that he is lying.
 Is what he says true or false?”
-Eubulides’ commentary on his puzzle has not been found.
+Eubulides’ actual commentary on the Liar has not been found.
 An ancient gravestone on the Greek Island of Kos was reported by Athenaeus to contain this poem which might be about the difficulty of solving the Paradox:

 O Stranger: Philetas of Kos am I,